reinderien/blockhood/makingof.md

   because the database dump does not use that format
 - The Unity deserialization code is probably in an unmanaged assembly to which this assembly refers using `extern`

-Looking at the binary database dump file in a hex editor, it's fairly easy to line up the binary fields with those shown in the decompiled model class.
+Looking at the binary resource database dump file in a hex editor, it's fairly easy to line up the binary fields with those shown in the decompiled model class.
 The integers and floats are in standard IEEE format, and the strings are non-terminated and preceded by length.

+The block database is screwier.
+Some of the same format elements are used, but the members are out of order.
+However, the member order is the same across each `Block` record.
+As such, a heuristic approach can find certain well-known strings, and decode the database.

 Analysis
 --------